-If a user is exposed to at least one campaign of a variation and convert, it counts as one converted visit for the variation.
+If any user is exposed to at least one campaign of a variation and convert, it counts as 1 converted visit for the variation.
 However, if she or he has viewed 4 times the campaign of a variation, the campaign reach is 4 and will be reported as such on the campaign listing view in Nosto.

 If one product recommendation or content campaign is used in context of a test as part of a variation while simultaneously used in different placement(s) targeting other segment(s), aggregated statistics will be displayed in the dedicated campaign listing views.
 However, variation specific statistics will be treated separately in the Nosto A/B Testing & Optimization reporting view.

 One product recommendation campaign of Best Sellers (identified by a unique slot ID) is part of a campaign test, targeting Segment of First-time Visitors.
 This campaign is known as Variation B in context of this test and is displayed in a Placement 123 on the Front Page.

 In parallel, this campaign is also used to target another segment, the segment of Loyal Customers this time, in Placement 456 on Product Pages.

 Any First-time Visitor bucketed in Variation B who will be exposed to the campaign due to a visit of of the Front Page, will see her or his clicks reported as part of the variation and her or his purchases reported to the Variation B. In parallel, those clicks are also reported to the campaign-specific performance.